Motivational quotes

 What is assertiveness?

-Assertiveness coaching provides a safe space to discuss difficulties, devise strategies and practice skills as if you were in the real life situation.
-It will help you to speak up for yourself, and with greater clarity and confidence, express your feelings and opinions, set boundaries and better deal with difficult people and situations.
+Our assertiveness coaching sessions provide a safe space for you to discuss difficulties, devise strategies and practice skills as if you were in the real life situation.
+It will help you to speak up for yourself, and with greater clarity and confidence, express your feelings and opinions,and better deal with difficult people and situations.
+It will help you set boundaries including to protect your time, manage conversations, work demands and availability for work and meetings, as well as intrusions upon your personal space, time and information.

-Assertiveness coaching can greatly increase your confidence as a communicator both in personal life and in your working relationships.
+As a result of our assertiveness coaching sessions, you can greatly increase your confidence as a communicator both in personal life and in your working relationships.
 In contributing more confidently in meetings, whether 1-2-1 or in larger gatherings, you can enhance your effectiveness in the workplace.
 Assertiveness can enable you to achieve a better work-life balance and progress your career.

 Assertiveness comprises a range of principles, behaviours, strategies & communication skills.
 It turns negative and inflammatory language into positive and constructive messages.
 It’s applications are diverse, such as standing up for yourself and making your voice heard, to handling criticism & giving developmental feedback.